boytchev/oops.js/README.md

 # Only One-pass Shader (oops.js)

-### “Patience is not the ability to wait, but the ability to keep a good attitude while waiting.”

-This is a work in progress.

-Be patient.

-Please.

-# About

-This is a library which attempts to squeeze higher performance from Three.js postprocessing effects, by:
+**Oops.js** is a library which attempts to squeeze higher performance from Three.js postprocessing effects, by:

 * merging the source codes of several shaders
 * embedding static uniforms as shader constants